Pathway for Indian CAs Seeking Canadian CPA Designation: This CA shares how she prepared for CPA Canada exams.

 - Are you interested in pursuing CPA Canada?

-I immigrated to Canada in mid-2016, beginning a new chapter in my life.
+I immigrated from India to Canada in mid-2016, beginning a new chapter in my life.
 I realized early on that having a Canadian CPA degree would make my job search easy and it surely did!

 Pathway to Canadian CPA

 CPA is certainly one of the most respected professions in Canada and around the world.

 Similar to the states in the US, Canada has provinces and each province has its own regional accounting body.
 However, Canada has merged its accounting qualification (CA, CMA and CGA) into one big CPA Designation.

 While CPA Canada is the national level organization to support the unification of the Canadian accounting profession, there are provincial and territorial CPA bodies that work to regulate the profession.
 I registered with CPA Ontario.